 President Chairman Vice-Chairman Hon.
 Secretary Hon.
 Treasurer Hon.
 Assistant Treasurer Hon.
 Competitions Secretaries (Schools) Hon.
-Competitions Secretary (Districts) Hon.
 Primary Schools’ Secretary.

 The Officers shall be elected annually at the Annual General Meeting of the Association.
 The Council has the power to fill any vacancy that may arise, or, at its discretion, to leave it vacant.